English ship Mary Willoughby: Scottish service

 The Mary Willoughby was captured by the Scottish galleys of Hector Maclean of Duart in 1533.
 James V of Scotland employed the ship in his voyages to the Isles.
 The skipper of the Mary Willoughby was Hans Anderson, who lived in Leith.
-When James V went to France in 1536, the Mary Willoughby carried his armour.
+When James V went to France in August 1536, the Mary Willoughby carried his armour.
+According to an English observer, John Hutton, the Mary Willoughby was the most impressive vessel in James's small fleet at Dieppe, and a "comely ship and well in order".
 The ship had a re-fit at Dieppe costing over £1,000 Scots and then sailed to Bordeaux to collect the king's wine.

 On 19 July 1539 cannon from Edinburgh Castle were put on the Mary Willoughby for the maiden voyage of Unicorn.
 On 24 August 1539 Mary of Guise and James V made a pilgrimage to the Isle of May in the Forth.
 They took three ships, the Unicorn, the Little Unicorn, and the Mary Willoughby.
 Hans Andersoun mended the ship at Leith in 1539, and it had a major re-fit between November 1539 and June 1540, by Florence Cornetoun costing £2566-18s-8d Scots.

-Cardinal Beaton paid £6 for painting her in July 1541, and sailed to France.
+Cardinal Beaton sailed in the Mary Willoughby to the northern and western isles of Scotland with James V in 1540.
+The Cardinal paid £6 for painting her in July 1541, and sailed to France.
 In December 1542, Mary Willoughby, Salamander and Lion blockaded a London merchant ship called Antony of Bruges in a creek on the coast of Brittany.
 The Mary Willoughby fired on the Anthony, and its crew abandoned ship.
 The French authority at "Poldavy Haven" accepted a Scottish warrant shown to them by the Captain, named Kerr.